-Section 116 - Article 8 - Administrative Mechanisms.
-Introductory paragraph of Section 8.5.5.
-Powers of the Commission is hereby amended to read as follows:
+Section 109 - Article 8 - Administrative Mechanisms.
+Section 8.5. - Community Design Commission.
+Subsection 8.5.5 Powers of the Commission Introductory paragraph is hereby amended to read as follows:

 "The commission is authorized and empowered to undertake such actions reasonably necessary to the discharge and conduct of its duties and responsibilities as outlined in this appendix, in Chapter 160A 160D, Article 19 9, Part 75 of the N.C.
 General Statutes, and in Chapter 278 of the N.C.
 Session Laws of 1965, including but not limited to the following:"